Dudley Allen Sargent: Honors and awards

-Relationship to Race Science
+Attitudes towards race and eugenics

 Although Sargent was instrumental in creating physical training programs at both Yale and Harvard, his reasons for doing so included not only his desire for a greater standard of physical health for the general public, but also for what he called "the advancement of the race."

 This idea of saving "the race" was something Sargent consistently mentioned throughout his career, even going so far as to give a speech at the First National Race Betterment Conference, a conference put on by the Race Betterment Foundation, entitled "Physical Education in Relation to Race Improvement," where he discussed the idea of "race suicide" (due to declining birth rates).